Comprehensive Analysis of OsENTH Genes and Functional Characterization in Rice Pollen Germination and Pollen Tube Growth.

 Key Findings

-Functional characterization confirmed that OsENTH genes are actively involved in regulating pollen germination and pollen tube growth processes critical for fertilization.
+Functional characterization confirmed that OsENTH genes play active roles in pollen germination and pollen tube growth.

 Species Mentioned